 Figure 3: Block Diagram

 As shown in figure 3, the voltage difference measured in the in-amp is the key in measuring the resistance change.
 The analog-to-digital converter (ADC) of the micro controller and the DAC are 12 bits.
-The two components are also referenced to 3 volts - GND to limit the amount of current needed to be drawn from the micro controller.
+The two components are also referenced to 3 volts – GND because of its convenience.
+The REF19xx series chip is used to reference the voltage is a lower Vref is preferred.

 The current design uses a dsPIC33EP32GP502 micro controller, the LTC1659 DAC, and the INA333 instrument amplifier.
 These components were picked based on how they complement each other as well as the accuracy.
 Another reason these components were picked is because of the SOIC package.
 Keep in mind the parts are placed on the PCB with spaced with a certain distance so the Pick-And-Place machine can assemble it with little issues.
 Because the project is also meant to test this machine, a MSOP8 packaged device is also placed on the board.